DrLex0/quake-frogbots/waypoint/README.md

 Bots at higher skill levels will be quicker and more accurate while preparing accurate rocket jumps.

-For some accurate jumps, the fact that the bot will purely ‘drift’ may cause problems.
+For some accurate jumps, the fact that the bot will passively ‘drift’ may cause problems.
 If the bot collides with a wall before reaching the destination ledge, it may end up moving purely vertically and never get on the ledge.
 The simplest solution in this case is to place an _air touchable_ marker near the apex of the jump, with a one-way path towards the destination marker.
 The bot will resume actively steering towards the ledge when touching this extra marker.

-Beware that the bot's pitch angle is limited to 78.75 degrees, because this limit is usually imposed by QuakeWorld servers.
+Beware that the bot's pitch angle for these jumps is limited to 78.75 degrees, because this limit is usually imposed by QuakeWorld servers.
 In other words, _the bot cannot (rocket-)jump up perfectly vertically._ Some error _is_ allowed while preparing for the jump, and the smallest margin is 1.5° for a level 20 bot.
 This means one must not set up an accurate RJ that requires a pitch angle larger than 80°, because the bot will in vain try to achieve the impossible pitch.
 When debug logging is enabled while loading the map, a warning message will appear if this situation occurs.
 In that case:
 - try using a cannon instead of mortar type jump; and/or:
 - move either the jumping spot marker or the destination marker (or both) to reduce the pitch angle.